Lori Vrba was kind of enough share her work space with us, so we thought we would ask a few questions.

 I have a variety of books for making notes.
 I love pencil on paper.
 My mind clicks when the pencil meets the paper.

 Oh, to list it all would be embarrassing, but a few things.
 Burt’s Bees lip shimmer in Champagne, giant coffee mug, Ray Ban’s, three tape measures, darkroom test strips . . . heavily stained and inspiring, Hiroshi Watanabe’s book, “The Day The Dam Collapses” . . . obsessed with several elements of that book, guitar pics, Polaroids from five years ago (?), cards from Catherine Couturier, my Houston gallerist who rocks so hard, framed hipsta prints of my kids on vacation, a silver vase full of pencils, a silver vase full of black sharpies, a mock-up of my book cover.
 Can you believe that’s not all?

 Thank you Lori for sharing your space with us.

-To learn more about Lori Vrba please visit her site at, Lori Vrba Photography.
+To learn more about the work of Lori Vrba please visit her page at Lori Vrba.